Carrier-sense multiple access with collision detection: Channel capture effect

 The ability of one node to capture the entire medium is decreased as the number of nodes increases.
-This is because as the number of nodes increases, there is a higher probability that one of the "other" nodes will have a lower back-off time than the capturing node.
+This is because, as the number of nodes increases, there is a higher probability that one of the "other" nodes will have a lower back-off time than the capturing node.

 The channel capture effect creates a situation where one station is able to transmit while others are continually backing off, thus leading to a situation of short-term unfairness.
 Yet, the situation is long-term fair because every station has the opportunity to "capture" the medium once one station is done transmitting.
-The efficiency of the channel is increased when one node has captured the channel.
+The efficiency of the channel is increased when one node captures the channel.

 A negative side effect of the capture effect would be the idle time created due to stations backing off.
 Once one station is finished transmitting on the medium, large idle times are present because all other stations were continually backing off.
 In some instances, back-off can occur for so long that some stations actually discard packets because maximum attempt limits have been reached.